Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Sms/README.md

 ```
 ### Send a 1:N SMS Message
 To send a SMS message to a list of recipients, call the `Send` or `SendAsync` function from the `SmsClient` with a list of recipient's phone numbers.
-You may also add pass in an options object to specify whether the delivery report should be enabled and set custom tags.
+You may also add pass in an options object to specify whether the delivery report should be enabled,
+the maximum waiting time in seconds for the delivery report (default and maximum value is 18000) and set custom tags.
 ```C# Snippet:Azure_Communication_SmsClient_Send_GroupSmsWithOptionsAsync
 var response = await smsClient.SendAsync(
     from: "<from-phone-number>", // Your E.164 formatted from phone number used to send SMS